Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

     azurePowerShellVersion: 'LatestVersion'
 ```

-#### Classic experience
+#### Inherited Env : Classic experience

 In the classic experience, both the local variable and the variable group must be declared in the `Variables` tab beforehand.
-Then the inline script can reference the variables directly via : `$env:normalVariable`.
+Then the inline script can reference the variables directly via : `$env:normalVariable` (as in `Write-Host "Inherited ENV from normal VG: $env:normalVariable"`)

-NB : The variable name will be altered as follow [ref](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#understand-variable-syntax):
+NB : The variable name will be altered as follow ([ref](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#understand-variable-syntax)):

-> Name is upper-cased, . replaced with _, and automatically
+> Name is upper-cased, . replaced with _

 ![Screenshot of Azure DevOps : Inherited environment variable for inline script in classic experience](https://github.com/Fleid/fleid.github.io/blob/master/_posts/202001_azure_devops_keyvault/inherited_inline_classic.png?raw=true)